Krlier/Study/README.md

 * [T1][1] - [converte_utf.c][3] is a program in C to convert UTF-8 files into UTF-16 and back, UTF-16 into UTF-8.
 * [T2][2] - [Compila.c][4] is a program in C to compile a simple made up programming language

+## Inf1301 - Modular Programming 📓

+In this [class][7] my group and I were tasked with creating a Freecell game.

 ## Inf1019 - Computer Systems 📓

 * [T1][5] - Routine in C to simulate how a processor handles different incoming processes.
 * [T2][6] - Routine in C made to simulate a page table.

-## Inf1301 - Modular Programming 📓
+## Inf1383 - Databases 1 📓

-In this [class][7] my group and I were tasked with creating a Freecell game.
+The goal of this [class][8] was to create and populate a Postgres database to illustrate a real life situation.

 [1]: https://github.com/Krlier/Puc-Rio/tree/master/inf1019/T1
 [2]: https://github.com/Krlier/Puc-Rio/tree/master/inf1019/T2